-Puerto Escondido means a “hidden port” and it is a perfect name.
+Puerto Escondido means a “hidden port,” and it is a perfect name.
 It is a charming town with a bohemian personality and a natural, old-world touch.
 It has big waves and extraordinary surfing conditions.
 Flying is the best way to get to Puerto Escondido.
-You can get a flight for 500MXN from Oaxaca with Viva Aerobus but you are limited only to some days.
-Aerovega and Aeromar have daily flights but these are more expensive.
-If you are an intrepid person you may also try turboprop planes, but it can be quite an adventure in the rainy season.
-You can also fly to Huatulco with Interjet and order the ground transportation to Puerto Escondido for about 160MXN.
+You can get a flight for 500MXN from Oaxaca with Viva Aerobus, but you are limited only to some days.
+Aerovega and Aeromar have daily flights, but these are more expensive.
+If you are an intrepid person, you may also try turboprop planes, but it can be quite an adventure in the rainy season.
+You can also fly to Huatulco with Interjet and order ground transportation to Puerto Escondido for about 160MXN.

-Puerto Escondido can be also reached by bus but it can be a long and tiring journey unless you are very keen on sights along the way.
+Puerto Escondido can also be reached by bus, but it can be a long and tiring journey unless you are very keen on sights along the way.
 You get a luxurious bus with TuriStar and Estrella Blanca from Mexico City and Acapulco but remember that the road to Puerto Escondido is not a very good one.
-For the same reason, if you decide to rent a car, we recommend you to travel by day.
-You can also travel by van (suburban in Spanish) directly from Oaxaca; there are several companies that offer this service.
-From Mexico City the drive is about 11 hours and form Oaxaca it will take you about seven.
+For the same reason, if you decide to rent a car, we recommend you travel by day.
+You can also travel by van (suburban in Spanish) directly from Oaxaca; several companies offer this service.
+The drive is about 11 hours from Mexico City, and from Oaxaca, it will take you about seven.

-While in Puerto Escondido you may get around by taxi (20-40MXN) or by local bus that costs 3MXN.
-Renting a car is also a good option and will give you more freedom to visit lots of great nearby places.
-Even if you don’t surf you must see the spectacular waves on Playa Zicatela while having a beer or a tropical cocktail.
-There are also plenty of great swimming beaches in the area such as Playa Carrizalillo, and afterwards you may have a typical, local meal at one of the delicious restaurants.
+While in Puerto Escondido, you may get around by taxi (20-40MXN) or by local bus that costs 3MXN.
+Renting a car is also a good option and will give you more freedom to visit many great nearby places.
+Even if you don’t surf, you must see the spectacular waves on Playa Zicatela while having a beer or a tropical cocktail.
+There are also plenty of great swimming beaches in the area, such as Playa Carrizalillo, and afterward, you may have a typical local meal at one of the delicious restaurants.

 There are many things to do in Puerto Escondido.
-You can take surfing lessons, try a temascal (an indigenous type of steam-bath) or get on a boat trip to see dolphins and turtles in their natural environment.
-Another popular activity is sport fishing, and skydiving for the brave ones.
+You can take surfing lessons, try a Temascal (an indigenous type of steam-bath) or get on a boat trip to see dolphins and turtles in their natural environment.
+Another popular activity is sport fishing and skydiving for the brave ones.
 You can take a kayak or a boat from the Manialtepec lagoon and get to the ecological reserve La Ventanilla.
-You cannot miss el Adoquin, a hip pedestrian boardwalk with restaurants, bars and nightclubs.
-Nightlife in Puerto Escondido is like the one in Acapulco and the party goes all night.
-If you plan some shopping you have to get the world-famous Oaxaca black pottery!
+You cannot miss el Adoquin, a hip pedestrian boardwalk with restaurants, bars, and nightclubs.
+Nightlife in Puerto Escondido is like the one in Acapulco, and the party goes on all night.
+If you plan some shopping, you have to get the world-famous Oaxaca black pottery!